 Singing is such a delightful, energizing and life-changing gift!
 But sometimes the process of continually seeking to up-level your singing skills to enhance your sound gets frustrating!
 In this blog, I'll reveal how you can boost your enthusiasm and reduce frustration while learning to enhance your singing skills & manage the Love-hate relationship you have with the famous"learning curve."

-During my 18 years as a coach, I've observed, students are most likely to get highly stressed, discouraged or demotivated during their developmental stages because of unrealistic expectations which leads them to consider giving up!
+As a coach I've observed, students are most likely to get highly stressed, discouraged or demotivated during their developmental stages because of unrealistic expectations which leads them to consider giving up!

 I'm here to encourage you to maintain the fun, joy, and momentum while working on mastering your singing skills!